Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Split

-Home to Diocletian's Palace, Croatia's most impressive Roman monument.
+Home to Diocletian's Palace, Croatia's most striking Roman monument.

 Makarska

-The gateway to the Makarska Riviera, with stunning beaches and the Biokovo Mountains.
+The gateway to the Makarska Riviera, with long pebble beaches under the Biokovo mountains.

 Hidden Gems